Whether it’s with uncontained enthusiasm or harsh criticism, it’s hard to avoid hearing something somewhere about the new Keto-Craze.

 Some people are concerned that very low carbohydrate and high fat diets may be bad for the body by increasing the risk factors for cardiovascular disease.
 This study compared weight loss and many of these risk factors between very low carbohydrate diets and calorie restricted diets.

-Study Details: Randomized controlled trial of 53 individuals to a very low carbohydrate diet or a calorie restricted diet for 6 months.
+Randomized controlled trial of 53 individuals to a very low carbohydrate diet or a calorie restricted diet for 6 months.
 Calorie in take was similar between both groups.

-Study Results: Participants in the very low carbohydrate diet lost significantly more weight and more body fat than the calorie restricted diet alone.
+Participants in the very low carbohydrate diet lost significantly more weight and more body fat than the calorie restricted diet alone.
 At 6 months factors contributing to cardiovascular disease including blood pressure, glucose, lipids and insulin all improved in both groups equally.
 B-hydroxyburate levels were increased in the very low carbohydrate group.

 Harvard’s Keto Diet Plan in the Works

-The theory that ketosis independently supports weight loss and also ‘tricks’ your body into not being as hungry has been evaluated by very few small studies.
+As explained above, the theory that ketosis independently supports weight loss and also ‘tricks’ your body into not being as hungry has been evaluated by very few small studies.

 Dr. Ludwig et al at Harvard University is amidst the largest and arguably most well controlled study evaluating the effect of the ketogenic diet on weight loss and health (9).
 He is working with 125 adult participants with obesity who will be living in a residential facility for 13 weeks during which time their diets will be strictly controlled.
 Participants will be randomly assigned to one of three groups where they will be exclusively eating either a very low carbohydrate (ketogenic) diet fueled by food from Trifecta, DASH low sugar diet or DASH high sugar diet.